What entitlements are available and which ones might I be able to use?

 Working parents in England who each earn the equivalent of at least 16 hours per week at the National Minimum Wage are eligible.

-From April 2024, you’re eligible if you earn at least:
+You’re eligible if you earn at least:

 Your age | Yearly | 3 Months | Monthly | Weekly |